lsst-sqre/lsst-technote-bootstrap/{{cookiecutter.repo_name}}/README.rst

 {{ cookiecutter.description }}

-View this report at {{ cookiecutter.url }}
+View this technote at {{ cookiecutter.url }}

 {% if cookiecutter.docushare_url|length > 0 %}
-   An authoritative version of this report is also available in LSST's Docushare: {{ cookiecutter.docushare_url }}
+   An authoritative version of this document is also available in LSST's Docushare: {{ cookiecutter.docushare_url }}
    {{ cookiecutter.docushare_url|length }}
 {% endif %}